Listen

 CICO is standardized monitoring intervention that increases positive adult contact while providing frequent feedback, daily home-school communication, and positive reinforcement contingent on meeting behavioral goals.

-Restorative Circles/Practices (RAC)
+Restorative Circles/Practices (SHAC)

 Restorative circles/practices are reactive, consisting of formal or informal responses to incidents after it